Perth Speech Pathology provides speech pathology across the lifespan.

 - Swallowing impairments

-We also provide swallowing and communication services to adults.
+We also provide swallowing and communication services to adults, along with spasmodic dysphonia.
 We are regularly involved in training medical students, disability care staff and nursing home staff.
 We also provide medico-legal assessments.

 We provide services to